The pros and cons of funeral trusts

 Medicaid and tax implications

-In terms of taxes, in most states and with the federal government, interest income from a funeral trust account is taxable and must be reported on your income tax returns.
+Interest income from a funeral trust account is taxable and must be reported on your federal tax return, as well as on most state tax returns.

 Funeral trusts are not a common product

 Although these trusts offer several potential benefits, they are a less common mechanism for funeral planning than many alternatives.
-While this may not reduce their usefulness, it may make knowledge about them more challenging to obtain.
+While this may not reduce their usefulness, it may make obtaining information about them more challenging.
 In general, information about funeral trust management and beneficiary rights is harder to access, and these types of arrangements may have less clear regulations than alternatives.

 How to set up a funeral trust